Actuarial-Control-Cycle-T1-2024/group-page-showcase-zoro-consulting/README.md

 ### Pricing and Costs

 #### Mortality Savings
-Before determining mortality savings, Zoro investigated in-force mortality rates by class, as well as how Lumaria compared to other countries.
+In order to determine mortality savings, Zoro conducted a preliminary investigation of in-force mortality rates by class, as well as how Lumaria compared to other countries.

 ![](Mortality%20by%20Class%20Graph.png)